20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 Mother and her child watching sea life in oceanarium

-Chances are you’ve been showing animal photos to your baby through toys, books, and images for a while now.
-Imagine the look on their face when they finally meet a monkey in person.
+Chances are, you’ve been showing animal photos to your baby through toys, books, and images for a while now.
+Watching your baby’s reaction when they see an animal for the first time is something you’ll always remember.
 A zoo day provides a perfect backdrop for a family stroll and fresh air.
 It will also be an exciting and memorable sensory experience for your baby before they turn one.
 Have fun mimicking the animal sounds you’ve probably been making together for months, and feel free to bring along your baby’s favorite stuffy for the adventure.

 19. Shop for Baby’s First Shoes